 Already dabbled in all the different types of photography and figured out you have a flair for faces?
-Got the best portrait cameras and best portrait lenses sorted out?
+Have the best portrait cameras and best portrait lenses sorted out?
 Now it’s time to take that beautiful portrait photography website you built and start a portrait photography business.
 But how do you find new clients?

 1. Maintain a Flawless Online Portfolio